MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/designate-trusted-locations-for-files-in-office.md

  - **Impact:** Disabling this setting disables all trusted locations that are network shares and prevents users from selecting the **Allow Trusted Locations on my network (not recommended)** check box in the Trust Center.
 Disabling this setting will cause some disruption for users who have defined their own trusted locations in the Trust Center.
 If you disable this setting, and a user attempts to designate a network share as a trusted location, a warning informs the user that the current security settings don't allow them to create trusted locations that are remote paths or network paths.
 If an administrator designates a network share as a trusted location through Group Policy or by using the OCT, and this setting is disabled, the trusted location is disabled.
 Applications treat such locations like any other untrusted locations, which means that users see Message Bar warnings about content such as ActiveX controls and VBA macros when they open files.
 They have to choose whether to enable controls and macros or leave them disabled.

- -**Guidelines:** Organizations that have a highly restrictive security environment typically disable this setting.
+ - **Guidelines:** Organizations that have a highly restrictive security environment typically disable this setting.

 > [!NOTE]
 > You can also use the **Remove all Trusted Locations written by the OCT during installation** setting to delete all trusted locations that were created by configuring the OCT.